 (4) Permanent accessory building or accessory structure for the sale of agricultural and nursery products grown principally by the operator, subject to the following restrictions:

-(a) Such structures shall not exceed 2,000 square feet of floor area or 75% of the gross floor area of the principal structure, whichever is less.

-(b) Not more than 1/2 of the total floor area shall be for the display and sale of products grown off the premises.

-(c) Such structures shall conform to the minimum setback requirements for the principal buildings in this district as specified in the schedule.
+(a) Such structures shall conform to the minimum setback requirements for the principal buildings in this district as specified in the schedule.

-(d) Sufficient land area shall be provided to accommodate off-street parking for not less than three vehicles on site.
-In no event shall a structure be allowed to continue when parking along a public highway becomes a traffic safety concern in the opinion of either the Town Highway and Water Superintendent or local law enforcement officials.
+(b) Sufficient land area shall be provided to accommodate off-street parking for not less than three vehicles on site.
+In no event shall a structure be allowed to continue when parking along a public highway becomes a traffic safety concern in the opinion of either the Town Highway Superintendent or local law enforcement officials.

-(5) Accessory buildings or accessory structures of a nonpermanent nature (movable and temporary) may be utilized for the sale of seasonal agricultural products grown principally by the operator, under the following conditions:

-(a) The stand shall be set back not less than 30 feet from the edge of the pavement of the highway.

-(b) Ground display area for produce shall not exceed twice the size of the stand.

-(c) Sufficient land area shall be provided to accommodate off-street parking for not less than three vehicles on site.
-In no event shall a stand operation be allowed to continue when parking along a public street becomes a traffic safety concern in the opinion of either the Town Highway and Water Superintendent or local law enforcement officials.

 (6) Minor home occupations as defined in Chapter 1, Article II, of the Town Code.

 D. Dimensional requirements.
 The dimensional requirements for this district are specified in Schedule I,[1] which is a part of this chapter.